mpizenberg/lowrr/README.md

 In addition to the `lowrr` executable compiled from `lowrr-bin/src/main.rs`, we also provide the code in the form of a library, so that it can easily be re-used for other Rust applications.
-The API documentation of the library is available at https://matthieu.pizenberg.pages.unicaen.fr/low-rank-registration
+The API documentation of the library is available at (stale, todo: change location) https://matthieu.pizenberg.pages.unicaen.fr/low-rank-registration

 ## Unfamiliar with Rust?